Opening safely - Guidance for businesses

 Enforcing of the rules

+Most employers are going to great lengths to ensure social distancing wherever possible.
 Where businesses are not taking action to comply with the necessary public health measures, the council will work with the business to ensure compliance via advice, guidance and enforcement where necessary.
 The Health and Safety Executive (HSE) are the enforcement body for health and safety on construction sites and in factories.
 The council are working with them to deliver the same public message for businesses.